-During year three or four, both the BA or BSc ENVS program involves a 13-week summer internship.
-With support from the internship coordinator, students are placed in government, industry, or a variety of Non-Governmental Organizations, applying their skills and gaining valuable work experience.
+During year three or four, both the BA or BSc ENVS program involves a 13-week full-time summer internship.
+With support from the internship program coordinator and a pre-internship job preparation seminar, students are placed in government, industry, or a variety of Non-Governmental Organizations.
+Students get to directly apply their skills and gain valuable work experience.

 - Municipal, provincial, and federal governments